-Archaeologists have deduced at various times over the past century that there were several types of horses in use in Northern Britain in Roman times.
-Excavations on the site of the Roman fort at Newstead, near Melrose (J C Ewart, 1911), yielded a Shetland type under 11 hands; a larger 12 hand Celtic type, probably the wild pony of northern England; a 12 to 13 hand pony with slender bones; a thickset, long backed "lowland" animal; and an Arab type of about 14 hands, possibly the imported horse type used by Spanish, French or Hungarian troops.
-There was also a "coarse" 15 hand animal that was, again, probably imported from the Continent (Edwards), possibly from Frisia where the Romans recruited auxiliary troops, and where there were merchant traders whose ships could carry horses.
-Mules, which are a donkey x horse hybrid and do not breed, were also in use.
+Archaeologists have posited at various times over the past century that there were several types of horses in use in Northern Britain in Roman times.
+Excavations on the site of the Roman fort at Newstead, near Melrose (J C Ewart, 1911), yielded a pony under 11 hands; a larger 12 hand type, possibly the size of the wild pony of northern England; a 12 to 13 hand pony with slender bones; a thickset, long backed animal which Ewart called a "lowland" type; and a horse of about 14 hands, possibly an imported horse type used by Spanish, French or Hungarian troops.
+There was also a 15 hand animal that was, again, probably imported from the Continent (Edwards), possibly from Frisia where there were merchant traders whose ships could carry horses.
+Mules, which are a generally-infertile donkey x horse hybrid, were also in use.

 We don't know much about these animals.
-Although various pony authorities suggest that the native stock were dark-coated, we don't actually know what colour they were.
+Although various pony authorities propose that the native British stock were dark-coated, we don't actually know what colour they were.
 Stone sculptures and bronze toys give no indications of colour.

 Collected bone evidence from Southern England mainly points to small ponies in domestic use from the late Iron Age through to early medieval times.